Rahulsaini012/Library-Management-System/README.md

-File Structure

-bash

-Copy code

-Library-Management-System/

-├── library_management_system.py  # Main Python file

-├── README.md                     # Project documentation

-Contributions

-Contributions are welcome!
-If you’d like to improve or expand this project:

-Fork the repository.

-Create a new branch:

-bash

-Copy code

-git checkout -b feature-branch-name

-Make your changes and commit them:

-bash

-Copy code

-git commit -m "Description of changes"

-Push the changes to your fork:

-bash

-Copy code

-git push origin feature-branch-name

-Open a pull request on the main repository.

-License

 This project is licensed under the MIT License.
 Feel free to use and modify it for your personal or learning projects.

-Acknowledgments

 Special thanks to the developers and Python enthusiasts who inspired this project. 😊